Fixing a Segfault in Ruby Apps

 2016-05-10T03:04:11.580654+00:00 app[web.1]: /lib/x86_64-linux-gnu/libc.so.6(__clone+0x6d) [0x7fc9c686f47d]

-A segfault can occur in the MRI Ruby VM (YARV), which is written in C. However, this is very unlikely: the VM for Ruby 2+ has been very stable and raising a segfault by writing pure Ruby code is rare.
-Usually a segfault is caused by a C-extension.
+A segfault can occur in the Ruby virtual machine (VM) written in C. However, this is very unlikely: the VM for Ruby 2+ has been very stable, and raising a segfault by writing pure Ruby code is rare.
+Usually, a segfault is caused by a native extension using a memory-unsafe language like C or C++.

-A C-extension is a Rubygem that has C code that will be compiled and interfaced by Ruby.
-There are many reasons to use or write a C-extension.
-You can write one to gain speed for a particularly performance sensitive piece of code.
-You can also use a C-extension to utilize libraries on Heroku directly by importing their headers and directly using their APIs.
+There are many reasons to use or write a native extension.
+They are written to improve performance or to utilize libraries on Heroku directly by importing their headers and using their APIs.

 $ bundle show --paths | ruby -e "STDIN.each_line {|dep| puts dep.split('/').last if File.directory?(File.join(dep.chomp, 'ext')) }"